mattijsjanssens/mattijs-extensions/applications/test/volField_with_dummy_reading/volField_master_only_reading/README.txt

 - findInstance master-only version

 - handle local-only files?
 Threading?
+Store request, gather them and execute them.
+Or store and wait until next synchronised call is and we gather them then.
+Might be overkill to have thread polling all the time.

 - processor-indexed regIOobjects.
     readStream(const word& typeName)